irinaknz/datasciencecoursera/readme2.md

-New file to understand how it works
+New file to understand how it works.
+Initialize.